When it comes to poverty, there are a few myths that are hard to shake…

 We often hear comments such as “people in poverty need to stop having so many babies when they can’t even take care of themselves.”
 It’s easy to point the finger and say they’re being irresponsible but have you ever stopped and asked why?

-High child mortality rates in developing countries lead to parents intentionally having large families in order to ensure there are children who survive to adulthood.
+High child mortality rates lead to parents intentionally having large families in order to ensure there are children who survive to adulthood.
 According to WHO, a child under five is 13 times more likely to die in Africa than in Canada (2).
-Cultural expectations also come into play with one in three girls in developing countries married before the age of 18.
+Cultural expectations also come into play with one in three girls in Low and Middle Income Countries married before the age of 18.
 (3)

 Research shows the higher the education a country has, the lower the birth rate.
 Educated women are likely to stay in school longer, marry later and have fewer children.
 As more children survive to adulthood and as education increases, the birth rate of a country will decrease.